 - Work in areas of noxious fumes or polluted air – again, this can further irritate your nose and throat

 - Swim in chlorinated pools – this can exacerbate symptoms

-- Close your windows – fresh air is good for your immune system and can help you breathe more easily
+- Open your windows – fresh air is good for your immune system and can help you breathe more easily

 WHEN TO SEE YOUR GP

 Often a blocked nose will clear up on its own.
 However, if your symptoms persist or get worse, you should seek medical attention.
 Make sure you visit your GP if you have any of the following symptoms:

 - High temperature or fever